khulnasoft/khulnasoft/doc/admin/observability/troubleshooting.md

 ### Copy configuration

-Go the the URL path `/site-admin/report-bug` to obtain an all-in-one text box of all Sourcegraph configuration (which includes site configuration, code host configuration, and global settings).
+Go the the URL path `/site-admin/report-bug` to obtain an all-in-one text box of all Khulnasoft configuration (which includes site configuration, code host configuration, and global settings).
 This lets you easily copy all configuration to an issue report (NOTE: remember to redact any secrets).